Chat is Offline

 Please include the following in your notice:

-Upon receiving a notice that includes the details listed above we will remove the allegedly infringing material from public view while we assess the issues.
+Upon receiving a notice that includes the details listed above, we will remove the allegedly infringing material from public view as soon as possible while we assess the issues.

-Upon receipt of the report, the material will be reviewed, and you will receive notice of our decision within seven working days.
+Upon receipt of a report, the material will be reviewed, and you will receive a notice of our decision within seven working days.

 Appeals

-If you believe your content to have been removed unjustly or in error, you may appeal the Library’s decision by emailing library@universityofgalway.ie and explaining why you believe your material should be reinstated.
+If you believe your content has been removed unjustly or in error, you may appeal the Library’s decision by emailing library@universityofgalway.ie and explaining why your material should be reinstated.
 Include any documentation which may support your case.
-The Library will again review the complaint considering any new information which you have provided and will send you and the original complainant notice of our decision within seven working days.
+The Library will again review the complaint in light of any new information you have provided and will send you and the original complainant a notice of our decision within seven working days.
 At this point, the Library’s decision on the status of the material will be final.

 Data Protection

-The author(s) of any OER shall (and shall procure that any individual involved with the author(s) in the use of any OER materials) comply with all applicable provisions of the Data Protection Acts 1988 -2003 as may be amended and shall ensure that where the User is processing personal data (as defined in the Data Protection Acts 1988 -2003 as may be amended) ensure that they have in place appropriate technical measures to guard against the unlawful or unauthorised use of personal data and to protect it against its accidental or authorised loss or disclosure.
+The author(s) of any OER shall (and any individual involved with the author(s) in the use of any OER materials) comply with all applicable provisions of the Data Protection Acts 1988-2003 as may be amended and shall ensure that where the User is processing personal data (as defined in the Data Protection Acts 1988 -2003 as may be amended) ensure that they have in place appropriate technical measures to guard against the unlawful or unauthorised use of personal data and to protect it against its accidental or authorised loss or disclosure.

 Download PDF copy of the policy: QA818 Library Open Press Takedown Policy